BattlestarSC/pythonWebpageToAudioFile/README.md

 ## Install/usage

-You need python 3.x installed.
+You need python 3.x installed and the command line git client.

 There are a few required python libraries so...
 ```python -m pip install requests pyttsx3 beautifulsoup4 git+git://github.com/bookieio/breadability.git```